anoma/nspec/docs/node_architecture/hardware_abstraction/local_storage_engines/index.md

 The diagram above visualized an example scenario where an Anoma node has generated an [[AvailabilityCertificate#availabilitycertificate]] (AC) in the [[Ordering Machine#ordering-machine]] that needs to be stored by the Local Storage Engines and sent to other Anoma nodes in the network by the [[Networking Machine#networking-machine]].
 The *Ordering Machine* sends the AC to the [[Router#router]].
-The *Router Engine* records the AC in the [[Local Time-Series Storage Engine#local-time-series-storage-engine]] and then request the transport identity from one of [[Local Key-Value Storage Engine#local_key_value_storage_engine]] instances that stores routing information.
+The *Router Engine* records the AC in the [[Local Time-Series Storage Engine#local-time-series-storage-engine]] and then request the transport identity from one of [[Local Key-Value Storage Engine#local-key-value-storage-engine]] instances that stores routing information.

 <!-- ## Further reading -->